-Geospatial Educators Opportunities for Partnership Outreach Research and Training is a program where professional geospatial educators will travel to communities around the world for extended periods to work hand-in-hand with community members and use and apply geospatial technologies to solve local issues and investigate community resources.
+Geospatial Educators Opportunities for Partnership Outreach Research and Training (Geoporter) is a program where professional geospatial educators will travel to communities around the world for extended periods to work hand-in-hand with community members to use and apply geospatial technologies to solve local issues and investigate community resources.

 Bridging the Continents While Spanning the Geospatial Divide

 The first project location of Bahia Ballena-Uvita, Costa Rica, fits perfectly the mission and vision of Geoporter.
 This project will build capacity to transition the community from farming and fishing to tourism to manage its own sustainable growth.
 Bahia Ballena-Uvita is a southern Pacific coastal town of approximately 1000 people just north of the Osa Peninsula in Costa Rica.
 The main economy has historically been farming and fishing but over the past 20 years, the community is transitioning to marine based tourism.
 The Bahia Ballena shoreline is the eastern (coastal) boundary of Marino Ballena National Park, the first marine park and second most visited national park of Costa Rica.
 It is the nexus for both the northern AND southern whale migrations, creating both a tremendous tourism economic potential while creating stress on the community and environment if not properly managed.
 Not only does Costa Rica bridge two continents, but this project is helping to bridge people’s understanding of the Bahia Ballena community through the use of geospatial technologies.